wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-50.&emsp;The miracle compares what you have made with creation, accepting what is in accord with it as true, and rejecting what is out of accord as false.
+50. The miracle compares what you have made with creation, accepting what is in accord with it as true, and rejecting what is out of accord as false.

 ::: details Expanded
 The miracle compares what you have made with creation, accepting what is in accord with it [creation] as true, and rejecting what is out of accord [with creation] as false.